ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/code_qa_and_typing.md

 # Code quality and static typing

+We use:

-We use `pre-commit` to ensure common code standards and style, and use `mypy` to provide static typing of the `virtual_ecosystem` codebase.
+* `pre-commit` to ensure common code standards and style, and
+* `mypy` to provide static typing of the `virtual_ecosystem` codebase.

 ## Using `pre-commit`

-As described in the [developer overview](./overview.md), `pre-commit` is installed as part of the `virtual_ecosystem` developer dependencies and so can be set up to run simply using:
+As described in the [developer overview](./overview.md), `pre-commit` is installed as by `poetry` as part of the `virtual_ecosystem` developer dependencies.
+At this point, it just need to be set up to run using:

 ```sh
 poetry run pre-commit install